-Open Enrollment for the Health Insurance Marketplace begins November 15, 2014.
-You can also apply for the expanded Medicaid program at any time.
-The deadline for enrolling in the marketplace is is February 15, 2015.
+Open Enrollment for the Health Insurance Marketplace has ended.
+You may be eligible for a Special Enrollment Period.
+You can apply for the Medicaid program at any time.

 How Can UI Health Help Me?

 We can answer your questions over the phone, by email, or you can schedule an appointment to get help in person.
 We have many locations; there is probably one right in your neighborhood.